 "Sora and I are in love Tai.
 If you can't see that, I don't know what kind of friend you are, certainly not one of ours."
 Another pause, "And if you're not our friend, you're our enemy.
 I don't treat my enemies too nicely, Tai."
 Matt voice grew deeper and more menacing as he continued.
 "And neither does the Wolves' protection staff."

-"Okay Sora," Tai broke in, "You're forgotten, if that's what you want."
+"Okay Sora," Tai broke in, an anger he never thought he'd be capable of having towards her washing over him.
+"You're forgotten, if that's what you want."

 "What?
 That's not wh-"